Makilesh/RAG_Explained/what_is_RAG.md

 RAG involves three steps namely: Retrieval, Augmentation and Generation.

-Retrieval - Finds relevant information from an external knowledge source based on the user's query
+1. Retrieval - Finds relevant information from an external knowledge source based on the user's query

-Augmentation - The retrieved information is now combined with the original user query and is now set as the LLM prompt
+2. Augmentation - The retrieved information is now combined with the original user query and is now set as the LLM prompt

-Generation - The LLM now processes the prompt and generates a response which is more accurate and contextually relevant responses.
+3. Generation - The LLM now processes the prompt and generates a response which is more accurate and contextually relevant responses.

 ### How RAG Works: The Big Picture

-1)Prepare the knowledge Base
-RAG has five main steps:
+RAG has over five main steps:

-Document Ingestion: Collect and load documents (like PDFs, text files, or knowledge bases) into the system.
+1. Document Ingestion: Collect and load documents (like PDFs, text files, or knowledge bases) into the system.

-Embedding Creation: Convert each document into dense vector representations, or embeddings, which capture semantic meaning.
+2. Embedding Creation: Convert each document into dense vector representations, or embeddings, which capture semantic meaning.

-Retrieval: Search for the most relevant documents based on a user’s question.
+3. Retrieval: Search for the most relevant documents based on a user’s question.

-Augmentation: Combine the user’s question with the retrieved information to create a powerful prompt.
+4. Augmentation: Combine the user’s question with the retrieved information to create a powerful prompt.

-Generation: Pass the augmented prompt to a language model, which produces a clear and accurate answer.
+5. Generation: Pass the augmented prompt to a language model, which produces a clear and accurate answer.

-2)Answer the questions

 ### Why is RAG Important?

-Improves Accuracy: Pulls real facts from your data sources, reducing hallucinations (made-up answers).
+* Improves Accuracy: Pulls real facts from your data sources, reducing hallucinations (made-up answers).

-Highly Flexible: Works with any set of documents (e.g., company manuals, research papers, or personal notes).
+* Highly Flexible: Works with any set of documents (e.g., company manuals, research papers, or personal notes).

-More Reliable: Combines the reasoning power of LLMs with the factual strength of external knowledge.
+* More Reliable: Combines the reasoning power of LLMs with the factual strength of external knowledge.

 ### Challenges RAG Helps With

-The Hallucination Problem: LLMs often “make things up.”
+* The Hallucination Problem: LLMs often “make things up.”
 RAG grounds responses in real documents

-Knowledge Cutoffs: Models stop at a certain training date.
+* Knowledge Cutoffs: Models stop at a certain training date.
 RAG enables access to recent information.

-No Access to Private Information: RAG allows integration with your own custom datasets.
+* No Access to Private Information: RAG allows integration with your own custom datasets.

-Expensive Updates: Instead of retraining, you just update the knowledge base.
+* Expensive Updates: Instead of retraining, you just update the knowledge base.

-Greater data security:
+* Greater data security:

-Access to current domain-specific data
+* Access to current domain-specific data

-Cost-efficient AI implementation and AI scaling
+* Cost-efficient AI implementation and AI scaling

-Scalability
+* Scalability

-Bias and Noise
+* Bias and Noise

-### rag usecases
+### Rag usecases

-Specialized chatbots and virtual assistants
+* Specialized chatbots and virtual assistants

-Research
+* Research

-Content generation
+* Content generation

-Market analysis and product development
+* Market analysis and product development

-Knowledge engines
+* Knowledge engines

-Recommendation services
+* Recommendation services

-### working example:
+### Working example:

-The user submits a prompt.
+1. The user submits a prompt.

 The information retrieval model queries the knowledge base for relevant data.